 The ACE study demonstrated that individuals who qualify for four or more of the above experiences are dramatically more inclined to developing drug or alcohol addictions.
 Moreover, they have much higher rates in adulthood of anxiety disorder, major depression, and post-traumatic stress disorder, as well as physical health conditions.

-The Substance Abuse and Mental Health Services Administration (SAMSHA) suggests that staff members and clinicians at treatment programs keep the following three principles in mind when working with traumatized clients:
+The Substance Abuse and Mental Health Services Administration (SAMSHA) suggests that staff members and clinicians keep the following three principles in mind when working on trauma-informed care treatment:

 - Realize how trauma can impact addiction and many other aspects of a client’s life — and how there are many routes to recovery.

 - Recognize the symptoms and signs of trauma.